 Since 2013, Georgia State University has hosted scholars for Faculty Mentoring (FM), a professional development program designed to engage scholars from around the world in customized, field-specific, and cross-cultural activities.
 Visiting scholars are paired with Georgia State University faculty to engage in academic mentoring including: research, teaching in an U.S. classroom, class observations, syllabi development, and course evaluation.
 Georgia State University faculty may also engage scholars beyond the classroom.
 Participants take part in cross-cultural experiences such as sporting and cultural events, visits to historical sites, and possible travel within Georgia and across the United States.
 Additionally, scholars have the opportunity to enhance their English language proficiency through the Intensive English Program and individual/group tutoring sessions.

-• Participants must hold a master’s or doctorate degree.
-Postdoc and PhD students are welcomed.
+• Hold a master’s or doctorate degree.
+Postdoc and PhD students are welcome.

-• Interested in learning about the U.S. educational system while collaborating on research and projects with Georgia State University faculty
+• Be interested in learning about the U.S. educational system while collaborating on research and projects with Georgia State University faculty.

 • Regular consultations with Georgia State University Faculty Mentor